Verizon Restores Service After Outage for Millions Across the US

 “We continue to experience service impacts in parts of the Southeast due to prolonged power outages, massive flooding, access restrictions, and extensive fiber damage,” the company said in a press release on Sunday evening.

-So far, the company has deployed more than 20 mobile satellite assets to provide temporary connection to cellular towers to get them back online, as technicians work hard to restore permanent fiber connections.
-Twenty-one more satellite assets are expected to be installed in the following days, Verizon said, as it works with local power and telecom providers, first responders, and local and state officials.
+So far, the company has deployed more than 20 mobile satellite assets to provide temporary connections to cellular towers to get them back online while technicians work hard to restore permanent fiber connections.
+Verizon said 21 more satellite assets are expected to be installed in the following days as it works with local power and telecom providers, first responders, and local and state officials.

-The company on Thursday promised to waive all postpaid domestic calls, texts, and data usage between Sept.
+The company promised to waive all postpaid domestic calls, texts, and data usage between Sept.
 26 and Oct.
-5. for all of its Florida and Georgia customers and its prepaid customers in select counties in Florida, Georgia, and the Carolinas.
+5 for all Florida and Georgia customers and its prepaid customers in select counties in Florida, Georgia, and the Carolinas.

 “This will bring relief to the thousands of customers who rely on their mobile devices now more than ever, especially during this challenging time,” the company said.